Frazer-BC/NFL-Game-Project/README.md

 -   #### A. New User Goals

-1. As a new user
+1. As a new user I can quickly see what the theme of this quiz is from the design so that I can determine whether I will enjoy the content.
-2. As a new user
+2. As a new user I can easily access information regarding the rules of the game so that I understand how to play it.

 -   #### B. General User Goals

-1. As a user I can
+1. As a user I can play through the game so that I can see my score at the end.
-2. As a user I can
+2. As a user I can feel challenged by this game so that it isn't boring.
-3. As a user I can
+3. As a user I can replay the game so that I can try and beat my last score.

 ## Features